AdobeDocs/audience-manager.en/help/using/features/traits/trait-expression-samples.md

 uuid: ee74c376-2099-4816-8694-43f58845a0ac
 ---

-# Sample Expressions With [!DNL Boolean] and Comparison Operators {#sample-expressions-with-boolean-and-comparison-operators}
+# Sample Expressions With Boolean and Comparison Operators {#sample-expressions-with-boolean-and-comparison-operators}

 Examples you can refer to for creating expressions in the [!UICONTROL Expression Builder] code editor.